Bleuje/off-mesh-things/README.md

 # off-mesh-conversion
 ### tri-vert-to-off
 Convert a list of triangles and a list of vertices (.tri and .vert files) to OFF file format.
-It should work on TOSCA datasets given there : http://tosca.cs.technion.ac.il/book/resources_data.html
+It should work on TOSCA datasets given there : [TOSCA dataset](http://tosca.cs.technion.ac.il/book/resources_data.html)

-I used this to try on TOSCA shapes the shape matching descriptor learning method described here :
+I used this to try the shape matching descriptor learning method described below on TOSCA shapes :
 [learning.pdf](http://www.lix.polytechnique.fr/~corman/Papers/learning.pdf)

 The code is downloadable here : [learning.zip](http://www.lix.polytechnique.fr/~corman/Code/learning.zip)